MPh-py/MPh/docs/tutorial.md

 We would just like to be able to look up modeling details somewhere down the line.
 Comsol also keeps track of the modeling history: a log of which features were created, deleted, modified, and in which order.
-Typically, these details are irrelevant.
+More often than not, such details are irrelevant.
 We can prune them by resetting that record.
 ```pycon
 >>> model.clear()
 >>> model.reset()